Skip to main content

 Figure \(\PageIndex{19}\): Structures of sphingosine and ceramide

-Ceramides are abundant in the skin where they help provide a protective barrier.
+Ceramides are abundant in the skin and help provide a protective barrier.
 Skin creams also contain ceramides.
-These lipids make up only about 1% of body lipids and there are over 200 different ceramides in humans arising from the different fatty acids linked to sphingosine.
+These lipids comprise only about 1% of body lipids, and over 200 different ceramides in humans arise from the different fatty acids linked to sphingosine.
 They have a key role in cell signaling and can also affect cardiovascular health in ways that are just being appreciated.
 Since they are double-chain amphiphiles, they are found in membranes where they alter the properties of the bilayer (including membrane fluidity).
-Ceramides with long acyl tails (especially those with 16, 18, or 24 carbons) seem especially deleterious.
+Ceramides with long acyl tails (especially those with 16, 18, or 24 carbons) are especially abundant in the skin.

 Phosphosphingolipids and glycosphingolipids

 These membrane lipids have a ceramide base but also contain modifications at the polar functional groups of the sphingosine head.
 Let's consider the phosphosphingolipids and the glycosphingolipids together.
 These groups do not use glycerol as a base for the attachment of fatty acids and head groups.
 Rather they use molecule sphingosine.
-Figure \(\PageIndex{20}\) shows the structural features and nomenclature of sphingolipids.
+Figure \(\PageIndex{20}\) shows sphingolipids' structural features and nomenclature.

 Examples of both classes are shown in Figure \(\PageIndex{21}\).
-Note the base sphingosine (in red) provides an amine to attach a fatty acid through an amide bond and an OH for attachment of the head group.
+Note that the base sphingosine (in red) provides an amine to attach a fatty acid through an amide bond and an OH for attachment to the head group.

 Sugar-containing glycosphingolipids are found largely in the outer face of plasma membranes.
 The primary lipid of myelin, which coats neuronal axons and insulates them from loss of electrical signaling down the axon, is galactocerebroside